W427697/Discord-/docs/api/portable-stories-jest.md

 Finally, stories can define a [play function](../essentials/interactions.md#play-function-for-interactions) to interact with the story and assert on details after it has rendered.
 In portable stories, the play function does not run automatically—you have to call it yourself.

 👉 For this, you use the [`composeStories`](#composestories) or [`composeStory`](#composestory) API.
 The composed Story will return a `play` method to be called **after** it has rendered.

-The play function needs a `canvasElement`, which should be passed by you.
-A `canvasElement` is the HTML element which wraps your component.
-Each testing utility provides different ways to retrieve such element, but here's how to do it with Testing Library:

 <!-- prettier-ignore-start -->